 The action step workflow step contains the actual commands to be executed by an agent against a set of targets.
 These commands are intended to be processed sequentially.
-In addition to the inherited properties, this section defines the following additional properties that are valid for this type.
+In addition to the inherited properties, this section defines five more specificthe following additional properties that are valid for this type.